A Forest Spring

 When he is finished he picks Kasha up.
 He pulls her in tight for a second.
 Then rests her one last time.
 They stand for a while.
 The breeze is warm and he feels it in his beard.
 It blows the snow from the tree branches to the ground, but it matters little to him right now.

-“Mein guter Hund,” he says finally and pulls her to him.
-She holds him firm and loves him.
 Later that night she hears the wolf pack singing.
 She hears pups howling.
-He hears them too, but he always knew why they sang.
+He hears them too, but he has always known why they sang.
 It isn’t important to him, and his old war wounds hurt a little more.

 He gives her his customary hug and she kisses him.
 They don’t say anything, and he looks at the door where his boots are, and where Kasha isn’t.
 His shoulders sag.